Receiving Presidential Award

 During the devastating earthquake in Pakistan, Sundas Foundation stepped forward to provide critical relief and rehabilitation to survivors and gained nationwide recognition.

-During the severe dengue outbreak in Punjab, Sundas Foundation arranged patient care support centers, regular blood supply, and awareness campaigns across the province.
+During the severe dengue outbreak in Punjab, Sundas Foundation arranged patient care support centers, regular blood supply and awareness campaigns across the province.

 Sundas Foundation was awarded by the Chief Minister of Punjab for its excellent and free life-saving care and treatment services to underprivileged patients.